-The College has no affiliation with a particular religion or religious denomination.
+The school has no affiliation with a particular religion or religious denomination.
 Religious Education is provided in keeping with DfE regulations.
 Parents are reminded that they have the right to withdraw their child from religious education should they so wish.

 We strive to provide a meaningful framework for worship that will include people of all faiths and none.
 Collective Worship will include reflection and promotion of values that are common to many faiths and to non-religious belief systems.